capitalone/DataProfiler/docs/source/profiler.rst

     * **multiprocess** - Option to enable multiprocessing.
 Automatically selects the optimal number of processes to utilize based on system constraints.

       * is_enabled - (Boolean) Enables or disables multiprocessing

+    * **sampling_ratio** - A percentage, as a decimal, ranging from greater than 0 to less than or equal to 1 indicating how much input data to sample.
+Default value set to 0.2.

     * **int** - Options for the integer columns

       * is_enabled - (Boolean) Enables or disables the integer operations